lyan99/BitcoinWallet-1/README.md

   - Create the executable: mvn clean package
   - [Optional] Create the documentation: mvn javadoc:javadoc
-  - [Optional] Copy target/BitcoinWallet-v.r.jar to wherever you want to store the executable.
+  - [Optional] Copy target/BitcoinWallet-v.r.jar and target/lib/* to wherever you want to store the executables.
   - Create a shortcut to start BitcoinWallet using java.exe for a command window or javaw.exe for GUI only.